markoliver017/pcmc-blood-donation-nextjs/docs/ANNOUNCEMENTS_IMPLEMENTATION_PLAN.md

 This plan outlines the step-by-step implementation of the Announcements feature for the PCMC Pediatric Blood Center portal.
 The feature will support three user roles:

 -   **Admin**: Can create public announcements visible to all users and agency-specific announcements
--   **Agency Administrators**: Can create announcements visible only to their assigned donors
+-   **Agency Administrators (Hosts)**: Can create announcements visible only to their assigned donors
 -   **Organizers (Agency Coordinators)**: Can create announcements visible only to their assigned donors

+**Note**: Agency Administrators and Organizers share the same announcements interface and functionality since they have the same access level and permissions within their respective agencies.

 ## Implementation Checklist